Phone-GWP-group

 Seasonal activity and the UK economy

-Whilst there is ongoing pessimism amongst UK consumers regarding the UK economy, nearly half of UK households (47%) do not expect cost of living pressures to affect their Christmas spending this year.
-This figure is an increase from 43% in 2023.
+Whilst there is ongoing pessimism amongst UK consumers regarding the UK economy, nearly half of UK households (47%) do not expect cost-of-living pressures to affect their Christmas spending this year.
+This represents an increase from the 43% in 2023.

 Seasonal shopping habits